 How to arrange to see an occupational therapist?

 OurOccupational Therapyintervention have proven to be extremely beneficial to those individuals with diabetes type 2.
-All enquires are welcome please email usat office@londonot.co.uk or Call us on 02033 937 332.
+All enquires are welcome please email usat office@londonot.co.uk.

 DO YOU STILL HAVE A QUESTION REGARDING OUR SERVICES?